jpverkamp/blog/content/reviews/books/Silvia Moreno-Garcia/Mexican Gothic.md

 rating: 5
 page_count: 301
 ---
-The reviews of {{< goodreads book="Mexican Gothic" text=" Mexican Gothic " >}} are ... divided to say the least.
+The reviews of [[Mexican Gothic]]() are ... divided to say the least.
 There's more than a handfull of glowing five star reviews and a smaller but still significant number that just didn't get what the fuss was about.
 Halfway through...
 I totally get it.

 I think the main problem is the absolute tonal shift that happens about halfway through the book.